 1Whenever the term Heads of Headquarters Elements is used in this Manual, it includes Secretarial Officers, Administrator for NNSA, Administrators for the Power Administrations, and Heads of Staff Offices.
-Likewise, whenever the term Heads of Field Elements is used in this Manual, it includes Operations Offices, Field Offices, Site Offices, Service Centers, Project Offices and Area Offices.
+Likewise, whenever the term Heads of Field Elements is used in this Manual, it includes Operations Offices, Field Offices, Site Offices, Service Centers, Project Offices, and Area Offices.

-- c.
-Assistant Secretary for Environment, Safety and Health.
-Conducts periodic independent sample quality assurance reviews of DOE and DOE contractor for occupational injury and illness reporting. - 6.
-ACRONYMS.
+- 6. ACRONYMS.
 See Appendix A for a list of acronyms used in this Manual. - 7.
 CONTACT.
-Questions concerning this Manual should be referred to the Office of Environment, Safety and Health (Office of Corporate Performance Assessment) at 301-903-6096.
+Questions concerning this Manual should be referred to the Office of Corporate Safety Analysis at 301-903-6096.